vtex-apps/iframe/docs/README.md

 ```

-3. Add the dynamicIframe block and it's properties to the blocks.json file
+3. Add the dynamicIframe block and its properties to the blocks.json file

  ```
  "store.custom.locationPage":{